pmbechard/pmbechard/README.md

 <br>

 - 🔭 I’m currently working on expanding my knowledge of full-stack web development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning more Three.js and 3D modeling with Blender.
 - 💬 Ask me about my experience teaching AP CS A and AP CS P in China and working as a tour manager in North Korea!
 - ⚡ Fun fact: I'm also a synthesizer hobbyist and try to make at least one short track every day.